darkpalacestudio/manuals/sloth/manual/04_controls.md

 <span class="spacer"/>

 ### Slew-Time
-Click and drag to change how fast the behavior of the Slew-Curve is applied with higher values resulting in a faster transition through the selected Slew-curve.
+Click and drag to change how fast the behavior of the Slew-Curve is applied.
+With higher values resulting in a faster transition through the selected Slew-curve.
 This will only have an effect when the Slew-curve setting is non-zero.